gpriyankav/datafun-01-getting-started/README.md

 `Documents/datafun-01-getting-started`

 ## Task 9.
-Explore Repo in VS Code
+Explore Repo in VS Code - Done

 Explore your new project repo in VS Code.